 Non-Title V permit for an existing facility.
-Desert Ready Mix, LLC (DRM) purchased the former Maricopa Ready Mix, Plant #7, dry-mix (a.k.a. truck-mix) concrete batch plant that closed in 2016.
+The Arizona Materials, LLC (AZ Materials) is a drymix (a.k.a. truck-mix) concrete batch plant.
 Based on the information presented in the permit application, the SIC code for the facility is 3273, and the facility will operate 24 hours per day, 7 days per week, and 52 weeks per year.
-DRM requested a maximum hourly throughput of 400 tons per hour and 730,000 tons per year of concrete production.

 The raw materials are delivered to a plant by truck or front end loader.
-The cement and cement supplement (flyash and calcium carbonate) are transferred to elevated storage silos pneumatically.
+The cement and cement supplement (flyash) are transferred to elevated storage silos pneumatically.
 The sand and coarse aggregate are transferred to ground storage bins by front end loader.
 From the ground storage bins, the sand and coarse aggregate are transferred to elevated bins by belt conveyors.
 From these elevated bins, the constituents are fed by gravity to a weigh hopper, which combines the proper amounts of each material.
 The dry materials are then loaded into the mixer truck.
 Water is added into the truck separate from the dry materials, and the concrete is mixed in the truck on the way to the delivery location.

 The weigh hopper, cement and cement supplement storage silos, and the truck loading are equipped with emission control systems.
-The weigh hopper is equipped with a bin vent, the storage silos are equipped with dust collectors, and the truck loading is equipped with a baghouse.
+The emissions from the weigh hopper, truck loading, and storage silos are controlled by a single baghouse.